KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Recommendation: Found `https://cdn.jsdelivr.net` in file `MMM-D2L.js`: It looks like a package is loaded via CDN.
 It would be better if the package were installed locally via npm.
 4. Recommendation: Found `https://cdn.jsdelivr.net` in file `index.html`: It looks like a package is loaded via CDN.
 It would be better if the package were installed locally via npm.
 5. Recommendation: Found `XMLHttpRequest` in file `node_helper.js`: Replace it with built-in fetch.
+6. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-6. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+7. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-7. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Dad-Jokes by brucetony](https://github.com/brucetony/MMM-Dad-Jokes)

-1. Issues are not enabled in the GitHub repository.
-So users cannot report bugs.
-Please enable issues in your repo.
-2. Recommendation: Found `"eslint-plugin-json"` in file `package.json`: Replace it by `eslint-plugin-jsonc`.
+1. Recommendation: Found `"eslint-plugin-json"` in file `package.json`: Replace it by `eslint-plugin-jsonc`.
+2. Information: There are updates for 6 dependencie(s):
+   - @eslint/js                    ^9.21.0  →   ^9.22.0
+   - @eslint/markdown               ^6.2.2  →    ^6.3.0
+   - @stylistic/eslint-plugin-js    ^4.0.1  →    ^4.2.0
+   - eslint                        ^9.21.0  →   ^9.22.0
+   - eslint-plugin-n              ^17.15.1  →  ^17.16.2
+   - stylelint                    ^16.14.1  →  ^16.15.0

 ### [MMM-DagelijksWoord by wctimmer](https://github.com/wctimmer/MMM-DagelijksWoord)